Acthar Gel patient: Brandi carrying backpack outdoors Acthar Gel patient: Brandi carrying backpack outdoors

 Individual results may vary.
 Actual patient compensated for her time.

-Acthar Gel patient: Brenda shares her experience of taking Acthar Gel
+Acthar Gel patient: Brenda shares her experience treating her uveitis with Acthar Gel

 MEET BRENDA